JanaSabuj/ParseMyCF-contest/README.md

     * A contest-info .txt file is also created having all the miscellaneous information about the user's performance like - Rating Change, New rating, Rank, Problems successfully solved etc.
 * If a folder was previously present i.e a contest was previously parsed by this scraper, it'll ignore    the contest and move one to the next unfinished contest

+# What to do
+* Download the cf.py file
+* Install latest version of python (add to PATH) if not already installed
+* Pip install all the below mentioned modules and dependencies
+* Place the script in a folder where you want all the different folders of contest
+* **Bonus** - If you place it in a **git initialised repository**, after the script finishes, you can simply commit all the changes and all your contest-codes will be pushed to github
+* An active internet connection while the script parses

 ## Requirements
 * Modules